zillmerhanne/PocketomeUniverse/README.md

 The respective binaries for ProBiS were downloaded from their [website](http://insilab.org/probis-algorithm/). <br> Results were analyzed using the following scripts:
 * analyze alignments.py for extracting the alignment scores
-* cluster_probis.py for clustering the score matrices
+* probisScores_Clustering_ScalingLaw.R for clustering the score matrices

 ## Binding site comparison using DeeplyTough
 Binding site comparison using DeeplyTough was conducted using their docker image available at [docker hub](https://hub.docker.com/r/joshuameyers/deeplytough)<br>